CyberAgentAILab/LCTG-Bench/README.md

 # LCTG Bench: LLM Controlled Text Generation Benchmark
-The LCTG Bench was constructed to measure the controllability of Japanese LLMs in terms of how well they comply with constraints such as character count keywords in instructions.
+The LCTG Bench has been built to measure the controllability of Japanese LLMs in terms of how well they comply with constraints such as character count keywords in instructions.

 ## Task/Datasets